arpitghura/typing-test/README.md

 </table>

 ## Open-source Event
+1. Code Peak'23
-1. Diversion 2K23
+2. Diversion 2K23
-2. InnoGeeks Winter of Code'23
+3. InnoGeeks Winter of Code'23
-3. Kharagpur Winter of Code'22
+4. Kharagpur Winter of Code'22
-4. HacktoberFest 2022
+5. HacktoberFest 2022

 Thanks for coming here!
 ### Give a ⭐ if you liked this!